 - Teacher directed work will be in squared maths books and half lined, half plain writing books.
-Each piece of work or photograph will be displayed with the lesson's learning objective and a link to Development Matters.
+Each piece of work or photograph will be displayed with the lesson's learning objective.
 Work will be dated and scribed if needed.
-Class teachers will assess children against the LO following the school's marking policy. - Children will each have a ring binder folder which has evidence of their child initiated sessions.
+Class teachers will assess children against the LO following the school's marking policy. - Children will each have a ring binder folder which has evidence of their child-initiated activities.
 These folders are separated into each of the seven areas and will showcase each child's learning journey and their independent skills.
 This should be pieces of quality of work and there is an expectation of at least 2 pieces a half term within each of the seven areas.
 Pieces of work should be dated and scribed by an adult when needed.